In 2018, a national survey listed the U.S. States based on bullying frequency.

-What is scary about all of the facts on bullying and statistics is that more than half of the students attending schools acknowledge some level of cyberbullying.
+What is scary about all the facts on bullying and statistics is that more than half of the students attending schools acknowledge some cyberbullying.
 More frightening is that these students have remained silent, and many parents, teachers, or friends are unaware of the situation.

-There are several forms of cyberbullying and different social categories, where bullying frequently occurs.
-For the most part, social bullying is defined as targeting specific individuals from a particular community group.
+There are several forms of cyberbullying and different social categories where bullying frequently occurs.
+Mostly, social bullying is defined as targeting specific individuals from a particular community group.
 The difficulty involves getting someone (the bully) to accept an individual who may have physical differences or different briefs.
 Prejudicial bullying is when someone is not accepting of another person’s lifestyle or ethnicity.
 In this case, a bully intends to cause harm to the person.
 Sexual bullying refers to the use of damaging photographs, physical injury, or hurtful verbal comments.

 Statistics on bullying report a higher level of abuse toward lesbian, gay, bisexual, and transgender (LGBT) students.
 According to the statistics, the risk of bullying doubles compared to traditional school peer groups.
 As a result of the sexual orientation findings, this group may be more vulnerable to experiencing both on-campus bullying and online cyberbullying.

 Bullying is more frequent among minority groups.
-The focus of this bullying is on race/ethnicity, sexual orientation, religion, or disability.
+This bullying focuses on race/ethnicity, sexual orientation, religion, or disability.
 Statistics show that students with health impairments or educational disorders are more at risk for bullying than other students.

 Bullying statistics of minorities in schools:

 Although many students remain silent, bullying facts acknowledge certain signs associated with bullying.
-Students, friends, parents, teachers, or other trusted adults should become familiar with these signs.
+Students, friends, parents, teachers, or other trusted adults should know these signs.
 If you notice unusual behavior, you may be able to make a difference.
-Avoiding the possibilities or not believing bullying is happening will do not make it go away.
+Avoiding the possibilities or not believing bullying is happening will not make it go away.

 Here are possible signs that someone is suffering from bullying:

 Students of all ages go through healthy development and behavioral changes.
 The change becomes extreme when bullying is the cause.
-Keep in mind, bullying signs are as individual as the person and it affects both physical and mental well-being.
+Keep in mind that bullying signs are as individual as the person, affecting both physical and mental well-being.

 If you notice a friend, child, or student changing behaviors – try to talk with them.
 Let them know it is okay and safe to seek professional help.
 If a student is unsure about talking with a teacher or an adult, go with them as a form of support.